horiapuscasu/test-chat2/README.md

 to communicate even on linux where not having that many communicators a communicator in page(in browser) with the skype account https : // teams . live . com/v2` and search at github . com my name see now green button <Code>-> Download zip or install git on local and from command prompt : git clone https://github.com/horiapuscasu/video-chat.git

-Security is by certificate the stream not encrypted but this way secured the text messages by AES encryptiuon
+Security is by certificate the stream not encrypted but this way secured the text messages and the file transfer by AES encryptiuon

 File transfer 18.5 MB of file